Perfect-Pool/onchain-madness/documentation/OnchainMadnessEntryFactory.md

 - Arguments:
     - `_poolAddress`: `address` - Address of the pool to query
 - Returns: `uint256` - ID of the pool

+### poolNameExists

+- Description: Returns whether a pool name already exists
+- Arguments:
+    - `_poolName`: `string` - The name of the pool to check
+- Returns:
+    - `exists`: `bool` - Whether the pool name exists

 ### pause